OpenIn v4.3 Browser Extensions Settings window For Developers

 Rewriting URL with Regular Expressions

-Example to rewrite the scheme from https://
+Example: rewrite the scheme from https:// to music://.

 - Expression -

-- Substitution -
+https://(.*) - Substitution -

 music://$1